danielfm/smudge/README.md

 * Easily control basic Spotify player features like, play/pause, previous, next, shuffle, and repeat with the Spotify Remote minor mode

-### Planned Features

-* Display current page/total pages somewhere in the modeline
-* Add/remove tracks from playlist
-* Reorder tracks of a playlist
-* Linux support via D-Bus

 ## Installation

 First, make sure your system satisfies the given dependencies: